-As I sit here to write on the first day of my return to France, I am compelled to ask myself, 'why am I so drawn to this country?'.
-I am ecstatic when I arrive, in tears when I go...
+As I sit here to write shortly after my return from France, I am compelled to ask myself, ''What is a Francophile?'.
+'Why am I so drawn to this country?'.
+I am ecstatic when I arrive ... in tears when I go.

 Why do I love France so?
 I feel it in my very heart.

-I remember the time when I realised, with sorrow in my heart, that I was leaving – perhaps not to return for too long a time – and that I would be no longer (for the time being at least) be ‘Madame’.
+I remember the time when I realised, with sorrow in my heart, that I was leaving – perhaps not to return for too long a time – and that I would no longer be - for the time being at least - ‘Madame’.
 There is simply no English equivalent for this.
 The loss was palpable.